 1) The efficiencies should be determined by undertaking measurements at the element process firing the relevant fuels.
-All measurements should be conducted at a representative load factor (or operation mode).
+All measurements should be conducted at a representative load factor (or operation mode), based on national or international standards.
 Where a representative load factor (or operation mode) can not be determined, measurements should be conducted for different load factors (or operation modes) and be weighted by the time these load factors (or operation modes) are typically operated.